Learning French when you move to France

 After you arrive in France

-When you continue your learning in France, it is important to remember that France is something of a bureaucratic country.
-However maddening this can be at times, you can turn it around and use it to practice your French!
-If you have to visit the mayor (mairie) to find out about your property, your land, or simply register for any course or local festivity, you can also listen to the way they explain things and the expressions they use.
+When you continue your learning in France, it is important to remember that it’s something of a bureaucratic country.
+However maddening this can be at times, you can in fact turn it around and use it to practise your French!
+If you have to visit the town hall (mairie) to find out about your property, your land, or simply register for any course or local festivity, you can also listen to the way they explain things and the expressions they use.

-Use visits to the mayor and any other official business to practice your French and listen to the expressions that are used.
+Use visits to the mayor and any other official business to practise your French and listen to the expressions that are used.